mohammedzamakhan/toddmotto.github.io/_posts/2016-12-20-typescript-the-missing-introduction.md

 We cut through all of the academic distractions to decide on practical definitions for a lot of the terminology that surrounds any discussion on compilers and types.

-We looked at compiled vs interpreted languages, run time vs compile time, dynamic vs static typing, and how Abstract Syntax Trees given us a more optimal way to build tooling for our programs.
+We looked at compiled vs interpreted languages, run time vs compile time, dynamic vs static typing, and how Abstract Syntax Trees give us a more optimal way to build tooling for our programs.

 Importantly, we provided a way of thinking about TypeScript as a tool for our _JavaScript_ development, and how it in turn can be built upon to offer even more amazing utilities, such as renaming symbols as a way of refactoring code.